 The Gluten Detective Test

-While I love the application of the test, I must admit in my Gluten Detective review that the urine and stools tests are a little clunky.
+While I love the application of the test, I must admit in my Gluten Detective review that the urine and stools tests take a little getting used to.

 I had to read the instructions over and over again to make sure I didn’t miss a step.
-And I struggled a bit to collect a stool sample and then mix it properly with the liquids in the kit.
-Make sure you dedicate plenty of time to do the tests properly and slowly so you don’t miss any steps.
+I struggled a bit to collect a stool sample and then mix it properly with the liquids in the kit.
+Make sure you dedicate plenty of “toilet time” to do the tests properly and slowly so you don’t miss any steps.

 Where to Buy